-Where possible, waiting areas should be segregated with an area set aside for use by patients who present with respiratory symptoms.
+Where possible, waiting areas should be segregated with an area set aside for use by patients who require placement on the respiratory pathway.
 Markers to identify segregation should be clear and patients must be advised not to circulate around waiting areas and remain seated until called.
-Members of the same family/household do not need to physically distance in waiting areas.
-Cleaning within areas segregated for respiratory patients should be undertaken as per guidance laid out in environmental cleaning section.
+Cleaning within areas segregated for the respiratory pathway should be undertaken as per guidance laid out in environmental cleaning section.

 It is recognised that some small practices will not have space to facilitate separate waiting areas for patients-on the respiratory pathway.
-In this case, a local risk assessment should be undertaken to determine how best to manage these patients e.g.

-wait in car until called or schedule for end of a session, and or whether it is suitable for them to attend for face to face consultations.
+In this case, a local risk assessment should be undertaken to determine how best to manage these patients e.g. wait in car until called or schedule for end of a session, or whether it is suitable for them to attend for face to face consultations.

-Dental services should identify in advance areas/routes/consultation rooms for patients who are displaying respiratory symptoms and who have been assessed as requiring treatment.
+Dental services should identify in advance areas/routes/consultation rooms for patients who are required to be placed on the respiratory pathway and who have been assessed as requiring treatment.
 Ideally, these patients-should be seen at the end of the day/session to reduce any post Aerosol Generating Procedure (AGP) fallow time (if an AGP is performed) impacting on the remaining patient consultation list.
-Where space allows, a dedicated consultation/treatment rooms should be identified for placement of patients with respiratory symptoms.
+Where space allows, a dedicated consultation/treatment rooms should be identified for placement of patients on the respiratory pathway.
 Some dental practices may be very small with limited consultation rooms and the ability to dedicate a room to respiratory patients may not be possible.